y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Next post
 =========

-In the next post, I'll talk about alternate dev environments and how I converged on what I've described here.
+In `Part 2 <{filename}/programming/baremetal-riscv-renode-2.rst>`_ I review a list alternate dev environment and how I converged on what I've described here.
 There are many easier and more *complete/integrated* solutions, but we have a stated goal of gaining understanding and this is a forcing function for more control over details.

 Footnotes
 =========